-An initiative of the Women’s Housing Company, with funding from the NSW Department of Family and Community Services, to assist single women living in social housing who are aged 55 years and over to remain well, connected and able to age in place.
+An initiative of the Women’s Housing Company, with funding from the NSW Department of Communities and Justice, to assist single women living in social housing who are aged 55 years and over to remain well, connected and able to age in place.
 Stage 1 is complete and included co-design workshops and consultations with over 40 tenants, as well as tenancy and asset management staff.
 An expert round table comprising representatives from government, aged care and health providers, social housing and carer representatives provided important input to this initiative.

 A co-design project to inform design guidelines suitable to the housing needs of single homeless older women.
-The Sydney Women’s Homelessness Alliance, which included the Women’s Housing Company, commissioned the report - released in December 2016.
+The Sydney Women’s Homelessness Alliance -which included the Women’s Housing Company- commissioned the report - released in December 2016.